jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/frontend/charts.md

 In this object, the title of the y-axis label can be defined using `yAxisLabel` (optional), along with an arbitrarily long `categories` array where each entry corresponds to a category.
 A category consists of a `name`, a `dataPoint` containing only the actual data point (`y`), and an optional `color` attribute.
+If a range around an individual data point should also be displayed in the chart, this can be defined using `yRangeMin` and `yRangeMax` for each individual data point.
+The range whiskers are only shown in the bar chart, not in the pie chart, and only if both, `yRangeMin` and `yRangeMax`, are defined.

+With the help of `yRelative`, it is possible to specify also relative numbers.
+If at least one category has a `yRelative` defined, the chart provides a button that allows the user to switch to the relative numbers.
+When the user switches to relative numbers, only the bar chart is displayed, and switching back to a pie chart is no longer possible.
+Additionally, `yRangeMinRelative` and `yRangeMaxRelative` can be used to define an error range for the relative numbers.

 ``` javascript
 export interface CategoricalChartData {